yangminxing/Private-Algorithm-Learning/README.md

 # Private-Algorithm-Learning
 A Project for myself learning algorithm with java.
+All implements are writen by myself.

 # Dynamic Program
-1. NQueen
+1. N-Queen

 # Sort Promgram
 1. Quick Sort